 Are AR-style rifles useful for home defense?

-A 2015 article in the magazine Tactical Life summarized the views of eight firearm experts about what weapon they use to defend their home.
-Three of them use an AR-style rifle, four use a handgun, and one uses both.
-In a 2015 interview with the magazine American Riflemen, Kyle E. Lamb, one of the nation's "most respected" gun trainers, explained why he prefers an AR for home defense.
-Some of the reasons are that the AR is more accurate than a handgun, has less recoil, and is easier to shoot for the average person.
-Contrary to media claims, AR-style rifles are also used for hunting.
-Journalists and politicians often misportray ARs as "assault rifles" or "weapons of war," but they lack the defining feature of such weapons: the ability to fire multiple bullets with the single pull of a trigger.
+Among eight firearm experts interviewed in 2015 by the magazine Tactical Life, three of them use an AR-style rifle to defend their home, four use a handgun, and one uses both.
+Kyle E. Lamb - one of the nation's "most respected" gun trainers - stated in a 2015 interview that he prefers an AR for home defense because it is more accurate than a handgun, has less recoil, and is easier to shoot for the average person.
+Contrary to the claims of certain media outlets, AR-style rifles are also used for hunting.
+Journalists and politicians often misportray ARs as "assault rifles" or "weapons of war," but they lack the defining feature of such weapons: the ability to fire multiple bullets with a single pull of a trigger.
 Instead, ARs can fire only one bullet with each trigger pull.
-The acronym "AR" does not come from "assault rifle" but from "Armalite Rifle," the company that developed it in the 1950s.
+The acronym "AR" does not stem from "assault rifle" but from "Armalite Rifle," the company that developed it in the 1950s.